blockspacer/flextool/README.md

 Because `CMAKE_BINARY_DIR` will point to folder created by `conan workspace install` - make sure that you prefer `CMAKE_CURRENT_BINARY_DIR` to `CMAKE_BINARY_DIR` etc.

 ## For contibutors: conan workspace with plugins

+Before installation: plugins require pre-built flextool (in same workspace).
+You must build workspace without plugins, only then you will be able to re-build it with plugins.

 add plugins to yml file: